fuyufjh/loki-logger-handler/README.md

 * `url` (str): The URL of the Loki server.
 * `labels` (dict): A dictionary of labels to attach to each log message.
 * `auth` (tuple, optional): A tuple of user id and api key.
 Defaults to None.
-* `timeout` (int, optional): The time in seconds to wait before flushing the buffer.
+* `buffer_timeout` (int, optional): The time in seconds to wait before flushing the buffer.
 Defaults to 10.
 * `buffer_size_threshold` (int, optional): The number of log messages to buffer before flushing.
 Defaults to 10000.
 * `compressed` (bool, optional): Whether to compress the log messages before sending them to Loki.
 Defaults to `True`.
 * `defaultFormatter` (logging.Formatter, optional): The formatter to use for log messages.
 Defaults to `PlainFormatter`.